Jonathan CohenAssociate Professor Learning Sciences

 B.A. in English Language and Literature, University of Michigan, 1997

 Cohen received his bachelor’s degree in English language and literature, with distinction, from the University of Michigan in 1999; his master’s degree in English from the University of Maryland in 2001; and his doctorate in education from the University of Virginia in 2014.
-He has worked in a variety of educational contexts, in roles ranging from director of the Laboratory School for Advanced Manufacturing in Charlottesville, Va., to school improvement consultant, to secondary English teacher.
-He currently serves as the chair of the English Education special interest group of the Society for Information Technology and Teacher Education and is a member of the Technology Committee of the International Reading Association.
+He has previously worked in a variety of educational contexts, in roles ranging from director of the Laboratory School for Advanced Manufacturing in Charlottesville, Va., to school improvement consultant, to secondary English teacher.
+He currently serves as president-elect of the Society for Information Technology and Teacher Education.

 Wade-Jaimes, K., Cohen, J. D., & Calandra, B. (2019).
 Mapping the evolution of an after-school STEM club for African American girls using activity theory.
 Cultural Studies of Science Education.
 Advance online publication. doi:10.1007/s11422-018-9886-9

 Cohen, J. D., Jones, W. M., & Smith, S. (2018).
 Preservice and early career teachers’ preconceptions and misconceptions about making in education.
 Journal of Digital Learning in Teacher Education, 34(1), 31-42. doi: 10.1080/21532974.2017.1387832.

 Cohen, J. D., Huprich, J., Jones, W. M., & Smith, S. (2017).
 Educators’ perceptions of a maker-based learning experience.
 International Journal of Information and Learning Technology, 34(5), 428-438. doi: 10.1108/IJILT-06-2017-0050